DS-560/ENSO_forecast/README.md

 # ENSO_forecast

 ## Usage
 ### Use Microsoft Windows 10 as the operating system.
-If you use iOS or other operating systems, ajust the commands accordingly.
+If you use iOS or other operating systems, adjust the commands accordingly.
 - Clone this repo using Git Bash:
 ```bash
 https://github.com/DS-560/ENSO_forecast.git